Enable cross-origin resource sharing in Wowza Streaming Engine

 To add any of the above CORS headers properties to a streaming application, do the following:

-- In Wowza Streaming Engine Manager, click the Applications tab and then click the name of your live application (such as live) in the contents panel.
+1. In Wowza Streaming Engine Manager, click the Applications tab and then select the name of your application in the contents panel.

 Default CORS headers